bengtmartensson/IrScrutinizer/README.md

 ## Roadmap

-A roadmap for the future development is available [here](https://github.com/bengtmartensson/harctoolboxbundle/blob/master/doc/ROADMAP.md).
+A roadmap for the future development is available [in the ROADMAP](ROADMAP.md).

 ## Want to help?